mtford90/siesta/DOCS.md

 The various loggers are listed below:

+* `HTTP`: Logs related to actual HTTP requests/responses.
 * `Descriptor`: Logs related to matching against descriptors.
-* `HTTP`: Logs related to HTTP requests/responses.
+* `Serialisation`: Logs related to serialisation of instances during HTTP requests.
 * `Cache`: Logs related to the in-memory caching of model instances.
 * `Mapping`: Logs related to the mapping of data to the object graph.
 * `Query`: Logs related to the querying of local data
+* `Storage`: Logs related to saving and loading of the object graph to storage.

 # Caveats